matchID-project/matchID-project.github.io/tutorial.md

             name: clients_deaths_ml        # <==== model name
             method: RandomForestRegressor  # <==== we tested all algorithms with our R&D lab with Dataiku/DSS
             parameters:                    #       and didn't test other scikit learn model, as RandomForest
-              n_estimators: 20             #       performed always well in this kind of usecase
+              n_estimators: 20             #       performed always well in this kind of use case
               max_depth: 4                 #       you can play with some parameters, but keep in mind that
               min_samples_leaf: 5          #       the better optimization will be to provide more data, so
             tries: 3                       #       annotate !